 However, we know that sometimes a survey absolutely cannot be optimized for mobile, and that’s alright.
 If that’s the case for you, just make sure your survey is only targeting desktop users, so mobile respondents won’t get stuck in your survey and inflate your drop rate.

 It’s understandable to want to be thorough with the questions you’re asking in your survey, but it’s important to consider how it’s being received by respondents.
 Your survey is competing against games, videos, and all the other online options that respondents have when spending time on the internet.
-If a survey is too long, respondents will become exhausted and choose to spend their time elsewhere.
+If your survey is too long, respondents may become exhausted and choose to spend their time elsewhere – especially if you are not offering a higher price for them to complete it.

-If you’re still not sure about the right LOI, take a look at our internal research which shows that the sweet spot for LOI is 10 minutes – short and sweet!
+If you’re still not sure about the right LOI, consider that shorter surveys field faster and get better results.
+You can also take a look at our internal research which shows that the sweet spot for LOI is 10 minutes – short and sweet!

 So, if you can, try to stick to less than five OEs!

-Repetitive grids also cause respondent fatigue, which often leads to respondents straightlining, speeding, or abandoning the survey entirely.
+Repetitive grids also cause respondent fatigue, which often leads to respondents straightlining, speeding through, or abandoning the survey entirely.

 This is especially important to consider for mobile devices, as grids require manual scrolling and can result in display issues.
-So, lengthy grid questions will likely make respondents have to work too hard to complete the survey.
+Lengthy grid questions will likely make respondents have to work too hard to complete the survey.

 Although some researchers intentionally include repeat questions as a quality check to measure the consistency of respondent’s answers, we recommend employing that approach very thoughtfully so respondents are not left with a poor impression.